Flooding fills tunnels leading to Detroit airport, forces water rescues in Ohio and Las Vegas

-Parts of southeast Michigan got over 5 inches (12.7 centimeters) of rain by Thursday morning resulting in street flooding in the Detroit area, including tunnels leading to Detroit Metropolitan Airport in the suburb of Romulus, officials said.
-Officials started reopening the McNamara Terminal Wednesday.
+Areas in southeast Michigan got over 5 inches (12.7 centimeters) of rain by Thursday morning, resulting in street flooding in the Detroit area, including tunnels leading to Detroit Metropolitan Airport in the suburb of Romulus, officials said.
+Officials reopened the airport’s McNamara Terminal Thursday afternoon.

 The 42-year-old from Brighton and her sons — 10, 13 and 20 — were to board a mid-morning flight to Florida.
 They were scheduled to visit Walt Disney World’s Magic Kingdom theme park on Friday before embarking on a Disney cruise through the Caribbean, beginning on Saturday.